blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/01-authenticating-to-ags.md

 }
 ```

-As seen, each of the services (if available in the token) will give the information about the scopes, endpoints and, in the case of the Names and Roles Provisioning Service, the version being used.
+As seen, each of the services (if available in the token) will give information about the scopes, endpoints and, in the case of the Names and Roles Provisioning Service, the version being used.
 From here, we can start working on authenticating the request based on that data.

-### Launching from a non gradeable content item
+### Launching from a non-gradable content item

-If the entry point of your tool was not a Deep Linking item but rather a Course Tool placement or Course Content Tool without grading enabled, the claim will still be included in the initial token but it will not have the specific lineItem ID and will look something like this:
+If the entry point of your tool was not a Deep Linking item but rather a Course Tool placement or Course Content Tool without grading enabled, the claim will still be included in the initial token, but it will not have the specific lineItem ID and will look something like this:

 ```json
 "https://purl.imsglobal.org/spec/lti-ags/claim/endpoint": {